Hube2/acf-options-page-adder/readme.txt

 == Font Awesome Support ==

-Please not that this plugin does not enqueue or include Font Awswsome in the admin of your site.
+Please note that this plugin does not enqueue or include Font Awswsome in the admin of your site.
 If you include Font Awsome in your admin then you can use Font Awesome Icons for the icons of top level options page.
 For example if you wanted to use [Address Book Icon](http://fontawesome.io/icon/address-book/) then all you need to do is add `fa fa-address-book` into the Icon field when adding or editing the options page.